jina-ai/clip-as-service/docs/tutorial/index.rst

 The full list of examples `can be found in here`_.
 You can run each via ``python example/example-k.py``.
-Most of examples require you to start a BertServer first, please check :ref:`start-server`.
+Most of examples require you to start a BertServer first.

 .. note:: Although ``BertClient`` works universally on both Python 2.x and 3.x, examples are only tested on Python 3.6.